MXET/resources/readme.md

-Welcome to MXET Resources by David Malawey!
+Welcome to Engineering Resources by David Malawey!

 This repository is best [viewed as a webpage](https://qr.net/mxet).
 Enjoy!